automorphism88/gentoo-overlay/README.md

 disabling plugins.
 Default behavior is as in official Gentoo ebuild.
 Also updated to latest version of calibre more quickly than official Gentoo ebuild.

+dev-java/ecj-gcj
+Modified from official Gentoo version to check in $PATH for gcj if it is not found in the current gcc profile.
+This allows the package to be built if the user is using GCC 7+ (or an earlier version without USE=gcj) as the default, so long as /etc/portage/package.env is used to put a different gcc version with gcj in the PATH.

 games-misc/cowsay
 Modified from Gentoo version to keep upstream default of installing cow files to /usr/share/cows